 Returning to Sydney in 1976, Bill joined the Middle Harbour Yacht Club, sailing on a Hood 23 owned by Jerry Smith.
 In 1978, he bought a 32 foot boat called Kraken and sailed with the MHYC inshore fleet, followed by Humdinger (East Coast 30) and then Humdinger 3 (Pawtucket) in the early 80's.

 For a short time in mid-80's he bought Brunhilde (3759), before selling it to his friend and fellow MHYC club member John Taylor.
 During that time he replace the tiller with a steering wheel.

 In the late 1980's he bought Otago and sailed competitively offshore with MHYC for 5 years.
 In those days, every 4th race was a long offshore race.
-In 1989, he lent the boat to 2 of his women crew who were part of the group Women on Water (WOW) including Kathy Hawkins, Vanessa Dudley, Chris Evans and Nicky Bethwaite.
+In 1989, he lent the boat to 2 of his women crew who were part of the group Women on Water (WOW).
 The first night out they did 10 headsail changes which tired them out for the rest of the trip.
-Otaga was a big heavy boat, however they finished.
+Otago was a big heavy boat, however they finished.